tranchan72/PyBer_Analysis/README.md

 # PyBer Analysis Report

 ## Background and Results
-  Create a visualization for ride-sharing fare in cities which are grouped by types: Rural, Urban, Suburban
+  Create a visualization for ride-sharing fare in cities which are grouped by types: Rural, Urban, Suburban.
 ### Purpose
-  This multiple line chart
+  This multiple-line graph is to show a trend of total fares by month among 3 cities' types
 ### Technical Analysis

 ### Results